muaz742/obsidian-accointing-viewer/README.md

 ### Option 1

 **If you have Obsidian installed on your device:**
-_⚠️ Important: This way is not ready, will be soon..._

  - Follow the Obsidian URL to install the plugin: [obsidian://show-plugin?id=account-viewer](obsidian://show-plugin?id=account-viewer)

 ### Option 2

 **Install inside Plugins on Obsidian:**
-_⚠️ Important: This way is not ready, will be soon..._
 1. **Open Settings.**
 2. **Select Turn on community plugins.** For more information, refer to [Plugin security > Restricted mode](https://help.obsidian.md/Extending+Obsidian/Plugin+security#Restricted%20mode).
 3. **Select Browse** to list all available community plugins.